Aliases for ARG1 Gene

 GeneCards Summary for ARG1 Gene

 ARG1 (Arginase 1) is a Protein Coding gene.
-Diseases associated with ARG1 include Argininemia and Hepatic Flexure Cancer.
-Among its related pathways are Urea cycle and metabolism of amino groups and Arginine biosynthesis.
+Diseases associated with ARG1 include Argininemia and Intestinal Schistosomiasis.
+Among its related pathways are Arginine biosynthesis and IL4-mediated signaling events.
 Gene Ontology (GO) annotations related to this gene include manganese ion binding and arginase activity.
 An important paralog of this gene is ARG2.

 UniProtKB/Swiss-Prot Summary for ARG1 Gene

 Key element of the urea cycle converting L-arginine to urea and L-ornithine, which is further metabolized into metabolites proline and polyamides that drive collagen synthesis and bioenergetic pathways critical for cell proliferation, respectively; the urea cycle takes place primarily in the liver and, to a lesser extent, in the kidneys.